-History of the BSU Armitage Lectures and Workshops
+History of the BSU Armitage Lectureships and Workshops

-BSU established the Armitage Lectures in October 2003.
-The Lectures honour the work of an outstanding medical statistician.
+The BSU established the Armitage Lectures in October 2003.
+The Lectures honour the work of the outstanding medical statistician.

-Recent Armitage Lecturers include; Professor Leonhard Held (University of Zurich), Professor Susan A. Murphy (University of Michigan), Professor Giovanni Parmigiani (Harvard School of Public Health), Professor Els Goetghebeur (University of Gent) and Professor Jerry Lawless (University of Waterloo).
+Recent Armitage Lecturers include; Professor Richard J. Cook (Unversity of Waterloo, Canada), Professor Leonhard Held (University of Zurich), Professor Susan A. Murphy (University of Michigan), Professor Giovanni Parmigiani (Harvard School of Public Health), and Professor Els Goetghebeur (University of Gent).

 In 2004, the Editors of Statisitcs in Medicine published a written version of the very first Armitage Lecture delivered by Professor Ross Prentice of the Public Health Sciences Division of the Fred Hutchinson Cancer Research Center in Seattle .
 This publication marked the beginning of a long and fruitful association between Statistics in Medicine and the Armitage Lecture.
 Reference to publication: Statist.
 Med.
 2004; 23:3405-3407.